Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: Coronal Heating and Dynamics in an Emerging Active Region: Discussion and Conclusion

 \subsection{The Free Parameter in the Bottom Boundary Driver}

 The same method can generally be applied in other active regions, as long as a time series of the magnetic field (at least the vertical component) is available.This means that either the target active region is not very close to the limb in the time period of interest, or that a vector magnetic field measurement is available from multiple aspects away from the Sun-Earth direction.
-Although not conducted in this study due to our limited computational resources, it would interesting to test the change in the results if only the line-of-sight magnetic field, instead of the vertical component of the vector magnetic field, is used.
+Although not conducted in this study due to our limited computational resources, it would be interesting to test the change in the results if the radial component derived from the line-of-sight magnetic field using the radial assumption is used.

 A primary free parameter in this model is the constant $\Omega$, which is multiplied by $B_{z}$ and provides a necessary constraint to calculate the horizontal electric field.
-The setup with a larger $\Omega$ adds more strongly twisted horizontal magnetic field, whereas the vertical component remains unaffected and follows the observed magnetogram.
-This treatment is equivalent to adding a so-called non-inductive component to the horizontal electric field to reconstruct the time series of the observed magnetic field. \citet{Cheung+DeRosa:2012} and \citet{Lumme+al:2022} demonstrated the role of this non-inductive component in injecting free magnetic energy and forming magnetic flux ropes.
+The setup with a larger $\Omega$ adds a more strongly twisted horizontal magnetic field, whereas the vertical component remains unaffected and follows the observed magnetogram.
+This treatment is equivalent to adding a so-called noninductive component to the horizontal electric field to reconstruct the time series of the observed magnetic field. \citet{Cheung+DeRosa:2012} and \citet{Lumme+al:2022} demonstrated the role of this noninductive component in injecting free magnetic energy and forming magnetic flux ropes.
 In our study, only small $\Omega$ values are employed.
 As a result, the mean coronal plasma properties are similar in all the models with different values of $\Omega$.
-The effect of the $\Omega$ on the large scale corona is secondary to the change of the active region magnetic field due to flux emergence.
+The effect of the $\Omega$ on the large scale corona is secondary to the change in the active region magnetic field due to flux emergence.
 The role of $\Omega$ is evident in particular coronal loops.
-We notice that a moderate value in this study ($\Omega3$ models) provides the best similarity between model and observations.
+We notice that a moderate value in this study ($\Omega3$ models) provides the best similarity between the model and observations.